-Before coming to NPR, Chatterjee reported on current affairs from New Delhi for PRI's The World, and covered science and health news for Science Magazine.
+Prior to that, Chatterjee reported on current affairs from New Delhi for PRI's The World, and covered science and health news for Science Magazine.
 Before that, she was based in Boston as a science correspondent with PRI's The World.
-She has also worked as a freelancer and correspondent for NPR's Science Desk.
-She began her career covering environmental news and policy for Environmental Science & Technology.

-Throughout her career, Chatterjee has reported on everything from basic scientific discoveries to issues at the intersection of science, society and culture.
+Throughout her career, Chatterjee has reported on everything from basic scientific discoveries to issues at the intersection of science, society, and culture.
 She has covered the legacy of the Bhopal gas tragedy in 1984, the world's largest industrial disaster.
 She has reported on a mysterious epidemic of chronic kidney disease in Sri Lanka and India.
 While in New Delhi, she also covered women's issues.
 Her reporting went beyond the breaking news headlines about sexual violence to document the underlying social pressures faced by Indian girls and women.
-She has done numerous stories on how a growing number of Indian women are fighting for better opportunities in education and in the workplace and trying to make the country a safer place for future generations of women.

 She has won two reporting grants from the Pulitzer Center on Crisis Reporting and was awarded a certificate of merit by the Gabriel Awards in 2014.

 Chatterjee has mentored student fellows by the Pulitzer Center on Crisis Reporting, as well as young journalists for the Society of Environmental Journalists' mentorship program.
-She's also taught science writing at the Santa Fe Science Writing Workshop.
+She has also taught science writing at the Santa Fe Science Writing Workshop.

 She did her undergraduate work in Darjeeling, India.
-And she has two master's degrees—a master of science in biotechnology from Visva-Bharati in India, and a master of arts in journalism from the University of Missouri.
+She has two master's degrees—a Master of Science in biotechnology from Visva-Bharati in India, and a Master of Arts in journalism from the University of Missouri.